Skin Allergies Specialist

 - Hives — small itchy bumps usually caused by an allergen

 After an examination and testing, the dermatologist determines the type of skin allergy affecting you.

 In some cases of contact dermatitis, you may not experience an allergic reaction until your skin is exposed to the sun.
 This is called photoallergic contact dermatitis.
 Sunscreen, perfume, and shaving cream trigger photoallergic contact dermatitis.

 In addition to the red rash, skin allergy symptoms may also include:

 How do you manage skin allergies?

-Dr. Sanchez may conduct allergy testing to identify the allergen if you’re not able to pinpoint the specific cause.
+The doctor may conduct allergy testing to identify the allergen if you’re not able to pinpoint the specific cause.
 Once you know what your allergen is, avoid contact or ingestion to prevent further breakouts.

-Dr. Sanchez may also recommend you take measures to protect your skin from the sun, especially during a reaction, to reduce further irritation.
+The dermatologist may also recommend you take measures to protect your skin from the sun, especially during a reaction, to reduce further irritation.